Ticafblanc/42/1-cursus/born2beroot/README.md

 ## Usage

 virtual machine to use for creating or testing a program in a specific environment

+line commande fior use it

+1 - su - or username = change for root or user session

+2 - dpkg = manage debian pakage (dpkg -l | grep package = for check if package is already install)

+3 - adduser(or useradd) addgroup(or groupadd) usermod = manage user config (adduser username = for create a new user/ adduser username namegroupe = for add to group)

+4 - getent = displays supported database entries(getent group namegroup = for check user to group or getent passwd username = for check if user already created)

+5 - reboot = with sudo privilege reboot vm engin

+6 - systemctl = manage the init systeme (systemctl status ssh = for check the ssh statu)

+7 - ufw = manage iptable with sudo access ( ufw status = for check firewall statu or ufw enable = for active the firewall)

+8 - hostname = retrieves the domain or host name (hostname -I = ip adress)

+9 - ip = check the ip information (ip adress = ip adress)

+10 - chage = display password information (chage -l username = list of password status)

+11 - groups = display groups information

 <p align="right">(<a href="#top">back to top</a>)</p>